GWilsonTinnin/player-stat-tracker/README.md

 - **± Manual button**: Enter a value to add or subtract from the counter

 ### Variable References
 Each counter automatically generates a variable reference that can be used in your notes and documents.
+Variables display as clickable links that open the counter panel when clicked.

 **How to Use:**
 1. When editing or creating a counter, you'll see a "Variable Reference" section